AnSrwn/UserEngagementDetection/deployment/README.md

 ## Backend
-1. Import the [backend-fastapi-prod](backend-fastapi-prod.tar.gz) image into Plesk.
+1. Search for "ansrwn/user_engagement_detection" in the Docker Image Catalog in Plesk and download "backend" with the highest version number.
 2. Click `Run(local)`
 3. Enable `Automatic start after system reboot`, disable `Automatic port mapping` and click OK.
 4. Go to container settings.